walialu/2048/readme.markdown

     }

 There are two jobs which define how to *compile* a new distribution.
-Don't get scared, it's pretty easy, once you get used to it.
+Don't get scared; it's pretty easy, once you get used to it.

 The first job tells PGME to take the generic `_tmp_app.js` (which consists of all shared functions and libraries) and prepend it to all the other platform